Material Design: The New Age Design

 Posted by: Prince Pal | Posted date: 02-December-2015Scroll Down

-Gone are the days when design was a masterstroke created on paper and ink.
+Gone are the days when the design was a masterstroke created on paper and ink.
 It is the digital mode that is creating buzz nowadays.
 But what if we say that there is a design language that is based on paper and ink even in its digital layout.
 Yes, that’s right.
 We are talking about Material Design- a type that is a breather in our design norms and provides a fresh perspective on user interfaces, motion and interaction states.

 So, is it just about the components that make the interface look different and alive in material design?
-The answer is no. It is not only the details that we take away, but how these details combine to provide an awesome brand experience.
+The answer is no. It is not only the details that we take away but how these details combine to provide an awesome brand experience.
 Sounds interesting?
 Want a fresh take on your design style?
 Read on-

-Google’s Material Design consists of two parts 1) Material 2) Motion :-
+Google’s Material Design consists of two parts 1) Material 2) Motion:-

 Material design works on the core principles of print design, as pinpointed by Google.
 Lot of stress has been laid on building user interfaces that scale well between different types of devices.
 Scalability is an important parameter in designing products that are successful on multiples devices.
 One of the important concepts is stacking.

-While designing a user interface with material design, you must take into consideration drop shadows, contrast in color, and z-positioning to give the user a sense of depth in the user interface.
+While designing a user interface with material design, you must take into consideration drop shadows, the contrast in color, and z-positioning to give the user a sense of depth in the user interface.
 Context is created with the help of depth.
 Floating elements on top of stacks create an impact that leads to call-to-action in a user interface.
 Advanced designers can use baselines grids to create unique and effective designs.
-For pre-made layout, Google’s white frames template can be downloaded.
+For a pre-made layout, Google’s white frames template can be downloaded.